joshpeng/Sublime-Babel-VSCode/README.md

 # Sublime Babel
 When using your favorite theme, Visual Studio Code doesn't always display syntax highlight colors as expected.
 This extension tries to mimic Sublime's [babel-sublime](https://packagecontrol.io/packages/Babel) package as much as possible to address poor coloring.

-**Note**: VS Code may interpret scopes slightly differently than Sublime so it won't always be 100% the same between the two editors unless you tweak your theme a bit.
-Hopefully it is close though.
+**Note**: VS Code may interpret scopes slightly differently than Sublime so it won't always be 100% the same.
+You would need to tweak your theme's scoping a little bit to match it exactly.
+Hopefully it is close enough though out-of-the-box.

 ## Installation